unvt/niroku/NARRATIVE.md

 ## Why niroku exists

-Making web maps available to everyone is no longer rocket science.
-The UN Maps platform is established, and many tools we use in the UNVT (UN Vector Tile Toolkit) ecosystem are maintained by strong open‑source communities.
+Web maps are maps you can use in a web browser or on a phone.
+They work by loading many small “tiles” from a server and drawing them on the client.
+Over the last 20 years, tools for making, hosting, and styling tiles have matured.
+For developers, building web maps is now very achievable.

+UN Maps supports UN operations.
+Some parts are not open to the public, but information about the initiative is available at [maps.un.org](https://maps.un.org/) (see also the [UN Maps Application](https://geoportal.un.org/webapps/UNMAPS/app.html)).

+In the UN Vector Tile Toolkit (UNVT), we use open‑source tools to cover the full workflow:

+- Tippecanoe — build vector tiles
+- go‑pmtiles — PMTiles CLI and tools
+- GDAL — data conversion and analysis
+- MapLibre GL JS — render maps in the browser
+- Martin — serve tiles (including PMTiles) at high speed

+These tools are maintained by strong open‑source communities.
+UNVT also has a sub‑project, UNVT Portable, which runs on Raspberry Pi OS (Debian).
+We are grateful to the upstream projects, and some members contribute upstream directly.

-Open‑source software brings value to different groups:
+Open‑source software brings value to different groups.
+In simple terms:

-- For developers: freedom and programmer happiness — making programming enjoyable
+- Developers: freedom and happiness — easy to build and modify
-- For procurement officials: fairness and transparency
+- Procurers: fairness and transparency — competition and audit trails
+- Officials: dependable services — policy fit and continuity
-- For everyone else: ease of access and learning
+- Associates (users): easy access and learning — clear docs and fewer surprises

-The UN Smart Maps Group promotes developers' freedom and happiness through community connections and mutual respect.
+The UN Smart Maps Group (SMG) promotes developers’ freedom and happiness through community connections and mutual respect.
 We keep web maps open, experiment with new technologies, and practice software freedom — the freedom to run, study, modify, and redistribute software.

-We define Smart Maps as applying modern web‑mapping technologies for information‑based decision‑making.
+We use “Smart Maps” to mean web maps that support decisions with up‑to‑date data and clear design.
+Examples: a damage assessment dashboard, or a field‑ready basemap that works offline.

 ## Generative AI: agents and companions